Jeeevii/RiotStatsChecker/README.md

 - Pip installed with requests and json

 ### Installation
+# Install Express
-Install Express using npm: npm install express
+npm install express
+# Install Pip
-Pip install: pip install requests
+pip install requests

 Just follow what ever the terminal is asking you to do

 ### Running the Server